symblai/symbl-python-sdk/symbl/readme.md

     >
     >returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

+7. conversation.get_conversation():

+    >returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.
 # Conversations class

 The Conversation API provides a REST API interface for getting your processed Speech to Text data(also known as Transcripts) and conversational insights.